aabril/my.js/README.md

     var obj = my.model({a:1, b:function(){return this.a+1;}});

-You can register a function to be called when the obj changes:
+You can register a function to be called when the object changes:

     obj.onChangeCall(function(name,oldval,newval){alert(name+'='+newval);});

-Or you can bind the model to a template:
+You can also bind the model to a template:

     <div id="mytemplate">
         <input my-bind="a" value="{{a}}"/> + 1 = <span>{{b}}</span>
     </div>

-With this JS code:
+using this JS code:

     obj.linkToTemplate('#mytemplate');

-The the input changes, a changes, b is recomputed, the template is refreshed!
+When the input changes, `a` changes, `b` is recomputed, the template is refreshed!
 Templates support the full mustache.js syntax.
 Learn more: https://github.com/janl/mustache.js